A lumpectomy and mastectomy are surgical procedures that remove cancer from the breast. Lymph node surgery helps doctors measure cancer progression.

 There are side effects with all surgeries, and breast cancer surgery is no different.

-The following side effects of these surgeries are:
+The following side effects of these

 - Lumpectomy: A person may feel tired and notice their skin itches or peels after radiation therapy.